 The first enrollment period ends Dec.
-15th, 2016.
+15th, 2017.
 Enrollment period two will be Dec.
 16-Dec.
 31. Subsequent enrollment periods will be held each two calendar months until all spaces are allocated.
-During any enrollment period, if the amount of enrollment requests exceed the number of available spots, a lottery will be held.
+During an enrollment period, if the number of enrollment requests exceeds the number of available spots, a lottery will be held.
 Consistent with the neighborhood boundary preference voted as school policy, residents of Vineyard and Lindon will be given a slight advantage in any required lottery.
 After an Enrollment Period closes, students are matched to available slots by grade, beginning with grade 6.

 If a student is admitted that has younger siblings, the younger siblings are automatically admitted, provided space is available.
 If space is not available for a sibling, the sibling will be placed at the top of that grade level’s wait list.

 If a grade has enough seats for all students requesting a seat in that grade level, all are admitted.

 If a grade does not have enough seats for everyone in that grade level, a random lottery will be conducted for that grade only.